decentralized-storage/filecoin-alphacohort-phase2/README.md

 - **Transparent Process**: Encryption status is shown in upload/download summaries

 **How it works:**
-1. When uploading with `--encrypt`, the CLI encrypts your file using Lit Protocol
+1. When uploading with, the CLI encrypts your file using Lit Protocol.
+If you upload the file as public, the file is still encrypted but any wallet can decrypt it.
 2. A smart contract is deployed to manage permissions for the encrypted file
-3. An NFT is minted to the file owner for access control
+3. If the file is uploaded as "private", an NFT is minted to the file owner for access control
 4. The encrypted file is uploaded to Filecoin storage
 5. When downloading, the CLI automatically detects encrypted files and decrypts them
 6. Access is verified via the smart contract before decryption is allowed